HTML Guide

 If a list contains a nested list, then Jaws tells you this at the beginning of the list.
 At the beginning and end of a nested list, Jaws tells you the nesting level.

-Note that when using I and SHIFT + I to move between the items of a list, nested lists are ignored.
+Note that when using I and Shift + I to move between the items of a list, nested lists are ignored.

 A link consists of a group of words, or an image, and a web address which is stored behind the scenes.
-When you open the link by pressing ENTER, you are taken to a location specified by the web address.
+When you open the link by pressing Enter, you are taken to a location specified by the web address.
 The types of web address stored in the link include the following:

 If you are reading a line at a time, then each link appears on its own line.